 I wanted to highlight some key points from chapter 6, “Male and Female God Created Them”.
 Schlimm begins by insisting all gender-based interpretations be held under the spotlight of Gen 1:26, which affirms the full equality and dignity of all humans, male and female alike.
 He strongly urges Christians to repent of the sins of biased interpretations that depreciate either gender.
-One such instance is the supposed gender bias in Genesis 2-3.
-Schlimm notes that Eve has gotten a bad rap by the Church and she deserves a better reading.
-He notes that some interpreters claim because of Eve (pp 92f):
+One such instance is the supposed gender bias in Genesis 2-3, noting that Eve has gotten a bad rap by the Church and she deserves a better reading.
+Sadly, some interpreters claim because of Eve (pp 92f):

-- Women are inferior to men because Eve as made after Adam.
+- Women are inferior to men because Eve was made after Adam.